ericdnbn/Phase_2_Project/README.md

 The entire raw dataset contains 21,597 rows and 21 columns.
 Each row represents an house sale while each column specifies a feature such a number of floors in that house or year built.

 ###### Data Preparation
 We cleaned the dataset by dropping missing values, unoperational values such as questions, and outliers.
 We also created additional columns that are needed for analysis.
 This included interaction terms where we deemed that certain variables are better intepreted with another factor.
 For example, we created interaction term for building quality(as measured by grade) with square footage.
 Additionally, we logged certain variables in order to normalize them because they are not normally distributed.
-At the end of the cleaning process, the data contains 150,127 observations for analysis.
+At the end of the cleaning process, the data contains approximately 150,000 observations for analysis.

 ## Data Analysis

 This project used multiple regression analysis to generate models that predict home sale price.
-We split the data into training and testing set so that we can train our data and test it on completely unseen data in order to understand how well our model does in predicting our response variable. summary statistics of various variables in the dataset.
-Anchoring our analysis on potential movie genres that Microsoft should consider, we examined how Microsoft can maximize ROI with respect to other factors.
-In particular, we focused on the following variables: release date, production budget, and worldwide gross.
+We split the data into training and testing set so that we can train our data and test it on completely unseen data in order to understand how well our model does in predicting our response variable.
+In particular, 20% of the dataset was allocated for training.
+We iterated our model multiple times by changing the features to assess adjusted R square value and the root-mean-square error (RMSE), two values we used to asses our model's accuracy.
+With each model we iterated, we aimed to achieve a high adjusted R square while minimizing the RMSE.
+We stopped the iteration when we see that our adjusted R square value and RMSE were not changing drastically in the last few tests.

 ## Results

-Our cleaned and filtered dataset has a mean home price of $540,506.
-Furthermore, our best model contains 26 variables using approximately 11,000 observations.
+Our cleaned and filtered dataset has a mean home price of $540,168.
+Furthermore, our best model contains 23 variables using approximately 15,000 observations.
 It explains about 78% of the variation we see in home price, our response variable.
-Additionally, our model saw an average error of $180,950 on our training data and an average error of $183,082 on our unseen data.
+Additionally, our model saw an average error of $180,475 on our training data and an average error of $185,615 on our unseen data.

 The following three operable factors are statistically significant.
 We defined operable to mean features home flippers can operate on or fix.